lu-zero/pkgcraft-c/README.md

 ## Development

-Requirements: [cargo-c](https://crates.io/crates/cargo-c) and everything required to build pkgcraft
+Requirements: [cargo-c](https://crates.io/crates/cargo-c), meson (to build and run the tests), and everything required to build pkgcraft

 Use the following commands to set up a dev environment: